<glossSurfaceForm>

 replaced with the acronym alone.

-See the <abbreviated-form>
+See the <abbreviated-form> element for a

 full description of how the surface form is used together with